arjepsen/FreeBrewie-SOM/Docs/FreeBrewie_SOM_Development_Environment_Consolidated_2026-06-22.md

 1. keep the working serial baseline intact
 2. keep communication separate from UI work
-3. bring up the smallest possible display path
+3. keep the working DRM display path intact
-4. use `Screen_boot` as the first visible startup/debug screen
+4. treat the current `Screen_boot` role as a live status/debug screen until it is renamed
+5. keep a true animated boot/splash screen as a separate future phase
+6. bring touch/input back into `BrewieApp`
-5. only then grow into fuller UI behavior
+7. only then grow into fuller UI behavior

 ---